NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 Critical elements of PDS4 archives are the products' Logical Identifiers (LID) and the products' Version Identifiers (VID).

-A LID is a unique logical identifier that is assigned to each product, collection, and bundle.
+A LID is a unique logical identifier string that is assigned to each product, collection, and bundle.
 The nicety is that the LID is not bound to the data location and therefore is able to reference data uniquely.
 VIDs provides the capability to version the data identified by a LID; LIDVID combines the LID and